Visions of Japan with Hiroshima

 ARRIVE IN TOKYO, JAPAN Konnichiwa Japan Welcome to Tokyo, Japan’s capital city.
 Hotel check-in is available mid-afternoon.

 TOKYO Monumental Metropolis Start with a visit to Meiji Shrine, a magnificent 20th-century Shinto monument set in a man-made forest.
 At an artist’s studio, learn to write like a local during a calligraphy lesson with a master calligrapher, have the opportunity to try on a traditional kimono, and partake in a [LF] tea ceremony.
 After lunch, visit the Tokyo Skytree, the world’s tallest tower.
 Last stop is the Asakusa Kannon Temple and Nakamise shopping arcade.
 Tonight, join your travel companions at a welcome dinner hosted by your Tour Director.
-(B,L,D)LOCAL FAVORITETEA TRADITIONS Participate in a tea ceremony, time-honored tradition, and wonderfully choreographed ritual of preparing and serving Japanese green tea.TOUR HIGHLIGHTSKY HIGH At Tokyo Skytree ascend to Sorakara Point on floor 450 at some 450 meters or 1500 feet it is the highest point visitors can explore.
-Here you’ll have stunning panoramic views over the city and and, on a clear day, Mount Fuji.
+(B,L,D)LOCAL FAVORITETEA TRADITIONS Participate in a tea ceremony, the ancient tradition and wonderfully choreographed ritual of preparing and serving Japanese green tea.TOUR HIGHLIGHTSKY HIGH At Tokyo Skytree, ascend to Sorakara Point, on floor 450 at some 450 meters or 1500 feet, it is the highest point visitors can explore.
+Here you’ll have stunning panoramic views over the city and, on a clear day, Mount Fuji.

 TOKYO.
 MOUNT FUJI EXCURSION Soaring Heights & Sweeping Views Drive south along the coast to Kamakura to see the 750-year-old Great Buddha.
 Continue to Hakone where you’ll take a cable-car ride for panoramic views of spectacular Mount Fuji, Japan’s highest mountain.
 After lunch, cruise on Lake Ashi for more views of this beautiful area.
 Conclude the day with a thrilling shinkansen (bullet train) ride back to Tokyo!
 (B,L)

-TOKYO–MATSUMOTO–TAKAYAMA City to Farm to Table Journey to Matsumoto, gateway to the ruggedly beautiful Japanese Alps, and enjoy visits to a local wasabi farm and Matsumoto Castle.
+TOKYO–MATSUMOTO–TAKAYAMA City to Farm to Table Journey to Matsumoto, gateway to the ruggedly beautiful Japanese Alps.
+Visit a local wasabi farm and Matsumoto Castle, a National Treasure of Japan dating back to the 16th Century.
 Tonight, enjoy a wonderful Japanese-style dinner at your hotel.
-(B,L,D)TOUR HIGHLIGHTWHY WASABI Take a private tour of a wasabi farm to learn more about how it’s grown and what it means to Japanese cuisine.
+(B,L,D)TOUR HIGHLIGHTWHY WASABI Take a private tour of a wasabi farm to learn more about how it’s grown and the importance of wasabi in Japanese culture and cuisine.
 Eat lunch at the farm and sample wasabi ice cream.

 KANAZAWA–KYOTO Sushi, Shrines & Temples This morning, drive south to Kyoto.
 On arrival, participate in a [LF] Japanese cooking class for lunch.
 Then, you’ll visit two of the city’s most important sites: Fushimi Inari Shrine and Kiyomizu Temple.
-This evening, you have the option to stay in a traditional Japanese ryokan (additional expense).
+This evening, you have the option to stay in a traditional Japanese ryokan (additional expense and pre-booking required).
 (B,L)LOCAL FAVORITETURNING JAPANESE, I REALLY THINK SO Japan is known for its cuisine, which is deeply engrained into the culture.
 What better way to gain insights into the local way of life than through your stomach?
-Participate in a special cooking class where, under the instruction of a local chef, you will learn how to make miso soup, teriyaki chicken, and makizushi, more commonly known as a sushi roll.TOUR HIGHLIGHTSENSATIONAL SHRINES While in Kyoto one must take a step back in time to explore this historic former capital and its important wooden shrines and temples.
-Explore Fushimi Inari Shrine, renowned for the thousands of brightly colored Torii Gates.
+Participate in a special cooking class under the instruction of a local chef to learn how to make miso soup, teriyaki chicken, and makizushi, more commonly known as a sushi roll.TOUR HIGHLIGHTSENSATIONAL SHRINES While in Kyoto one must take a step back in time to explore this historic former capital and its important wooden shrines and temples.
+Explore Fushimi Inari Shrine, renowned for the thousands of brightly hued Torii Gate.
 Afterward, continue to the Higashiyama District to visit Kiyomizu Temple, the “Pure Water Temple,” with stunning views over Kyoto.
 Along the way, walk through the busy streets, where shops and restaurants have been catering to pilgrims for centuries.

 KYOTO Golden Gift This morning starts with a visit to stunning Kinkakuji, the Temple of the Gold Pavilion.
-Next, visit Yuzen Handmade Corner to learn about the yuzen dyeing technique used to decorate kimonos by painting dye directly on the cloth.
+Next, visit Yuzen Handmade Corner to learn about the Yuzen dyeing technique used to decorate kimonos by painting dye directly on the cloth.
 Make your own souvenir using this traditional method.
-End at Sanjusajendo Temple, famous for its 1,001 statues of Kannon, the Buddhist goddess of mercy.
-Flanking the main statue are 1,000 more life-sized statues, covered in gold leaf, with 40 arms said to have the power to save 25 worlds.
-(B)FREE TIME TIPSEXPLORE MORE Join your Tour Director for a walking tour through Gion, visit more of Kyoto’s historic temples, or join an evening maiko (apprentice geisha) performance with dinner.
+End the day at Sanjusajendo Temple, famous for its 1,001 statues of Kannon, the Buddhist goddess of mercy.
+Flanking the main statue are 1,000 more life-sized statues, covered in gold leaf, with 40 arms believed to have the power to save 25 worlds!
+(B)FREE TIME TIPSEXPLORE MORE Join your Tour Director for a walking tour through Gion or visit more of Kyoto’s historic temples.
 This and many more options throughout your tour are available for purchase with MyGlobus.

-KYOTO.
-NARA EXCURSION Living Large, No Giant Travel to nearby Nara, to visit Kasuga Shrine and Todaiji Temple, both UNESCO World Heritage Sites.
+KYOTO–NARA EXCURSION Living Large, No Giant Travel to nearby Nara to visit Kasuga Shrine and Todaiji Temple, both UNESCO World Heritage Sites.
 Tonight, your Tour Director hosts a farewell dinner to celebrate your discovery of Japan.
-(B,D) TOUR HIGHLIGHTNARA GIANTS Travel to Nara Park, one of the largest in Japan, and famous for its free-roaming deer, shrines, and temples.
+(B,D) TOUR HIGHLIGHTNARA GIANTS Travel to Nara Park, one of the largest in Japan, and famous for its free-roaming deer amid its shrines and temples.
 Kasuga Shrine, the most celebrated in Nara, is a Shinto shrine with some 3,000 stone and bronze lanterns.
 On the opposite end of the park is Todaiji Temple, one of Japan’s most significant temples.
-Originally built in 752 AD and again after a fire in 1692, the temple is only two-thirds its original size yet remains the world’s largest wooden building.
-The Daibutsu (Giant Buddha) inside the main hall is made of copper and bronze, and is the largest in all of Japan, weighing 250 tons and standing some 49 feet tall!
+Originally built in 752 AD and again after a fire in 1692, the temple is only two-thirds its original size yet remains one of the world’s largest wooden buildings.
+The Daibutsu (Giant Buddha) inside the main hall is made of copper and bronze, weighs 250 tons and is 49 feet tall.

-KYOTO–HIROSHIMA A Need for Speed Board one of Japan’s famous shinkansen (bullet train) bound for Hiroshima.
-Later, join your Local guide for a visit to Shukkei-en Garden, where natural landscapes are represented in miniature form.
+KYOTO–HIROSHIMA A Need for Speed Board one of Japan’s famous shinkansen (bullet train) bound for historic Hiroshima.
+Join your Local guide for a visit to the 400-year-old Shukkei-en Garden, where natural landscapes are represented in miniature form.
 (B)